 - The time required to print physical copies of the journal and distribute them

-Many OA journals advertise a much more rapid publication process, as reflected in their mission statements (PeerJ: “to help the world efficiently publish its knowledge”; PLOS ONE: “accelerating the publication of peer-reviewed science”).
-Indeed, a recent study examined 135 journals listed in the Scopus citation index and showed that the time from acceptance to publication is significantly shorter for OA journals compared with traditional journals.
+Many OA journals advertise a much more rapid publication process, as reflected in their mission statements (PeerJ: “Fast, fair, and widely read.
+Our mission is to help the world efficiently publish its knowledge.”; PLOS ONE: “accelerating the publication of peer-reviewed science”).
+Indeed, a 2013 study examined 135 journals listed in the Scopus citation index and showed that the time from acceptance to publication is significantly shorter for OA journals compared with traditional journals.

 Thus, if speed is an important factor in your decision regarding where to publish, an OA journal may be the best choice.